The 17C Formula and How Insurance Companies Evaluate Diminished Value

 The bottom line is that 10% as a starting point FOR EVERY VEHICLE AND SITUATION is ridiculous.
 Every car model has a different value characteristic on the local open market and the specifics of how the accident history specifically affects that particular vehicle cannot be evaluated by a generic formula.
 The formula does not adjust for vehicle type or geographical location, and the mileage adjustments are extremely questionable because it adjusts for mileage more than once.
 It also assumes that there is no diminution in value to a vehicle that has over 100,000 miles (although having over 100,000 miles on your odometer is significant, market conditions could be contrary to formula 17c results depending on the nature of the vehicle).

-Since it’s widely accepted internally at many insurance companies, a simple formula may be an easy way to get compensated for your loss, but it is very inaccurate at providing a true understanding of the specific depreciation to your particular vehicle in the local market.
+Since it’s widely accepted internally at many insurance companies, a simple formula may be an easy way to get compensated for your loss, but it is very inaccurate at providing a true understanding of the specific decrease to your particular vehicle in the local market.
 There is only one correct way of evaluating diminished value in the local market and that is to meet with sales managers in the local area and average how much they would depreciate the vehicle based upon the circumstances.

 Our company follows Bureau of Certified Auto Appraisers (BOCAA) guidelines which state: Using a formula only to determine the post repair value of a vehicle is not acceptable under any USPAP or BOCAA guidelines.
 To determine a post repair value, BOCAA guidelines require market quotes from multiple dealer locations in the local market.